embassy-rs/trouble/examples/README.md

 Any specific target requirements will be outlined is this readme.

-Here we will look at some of the configurations that can be used to achieve high a throughput, their effects and how to set them.
+Here we will look at some of the configurations that can be used to achieve high a throughput, their effects and optimum values.

 ### Theoretical background